melke/LogglyLogger-CocoaLumberjack/README.md

   - **saveInterval** - Number of seconds between posting log statements to Loggly.
 Default = 600.
 Note that the logs are always posted when the app is suspended.
 Setting this to a low value may turn your app into a battery hog.
   - **saveThreshold** - Number of log messages before forcing a post, regardless of how long time it has been since the last post.
 Default 1000.

+By default, the logmessage will always be logged in the Loggly field "rawlogmessage", even though the log message was successfully parsed and logged as individual JSON fields.
+To prevent logging of rawlogmessage in this situation, set the LogglyFormatter property **alwaysIncludeRawMessage** to NO

 ###Tracking sessions and users

 To track a specific user you can set the userid property on the LogglyFields object.
 The username